THE RULES LISTED BELOW ARE FINAL FOR JJFISHWEEKAC 2021.

 1.Registration: Entry registration for the tournament should be completed on CatchStat, the official registration partner of Jimmy Johnson’s Championship Fishing Week.
-Forms and fees should be paid online on CatchStat, but can also be emailed to firstname.lastname@example.org or mailed to Fish Hard Events at 17301 SW 93rd Avenue, Miami, Fl 33157 via a paper entry form provided by tournament officials.
-Checks are to be made payable to Fish Hard Events.
-Registrations paid by July 1, 2021.
-Registration and Packet Pick Up Kick Off must be paid by cash, Mastercard, Visa or American Express.
+Forms and fees should be paid online on CatchStat, but can also be emailed to firstname.lastname@example.org or mailed to Fish Hard Events at 7150 SW 139th St, Miami, Fl 33158 via a paper entry form provided by tournament officials.
+Checks are to be made payable to Fish Hard Events and will only be accepted prior to July 1, 2021.
+Registration and Packet Pick Up at the Kick Off must be paid by cash, Mastercard, Visa or American Express.
 Checks will not be accepted on July 12.
 Entry fees are not refundable for any reason.
 For questions regarding registration, call (305) 255-3500.

 3.Date & Location: Tournament competition will be held July 12-17.
 Tournament kick off, to include registration and boat packet pick up as well as the official captain’s meeting, will be held Monday, July 12.
 A representative from your team SHOULD be present at the Captain’s meeting.
 There will be a sign in sheet and a video of the Captain’s Meeting.
 You are responsible to know the rules.
 Tuesday, July 13-Friday, July 16 will be the official competition days and the weekend will include the gifting experience and closing awards bash.
 You may stay anywhere you would like and leave from anywhere you would like, but you must fish inside the boundary and the weigh station will only be available at the Golden Nugget Marina.
 Events will occur all week near the marina as well as at partner hotel properties.